YEI UCAS free application guide for 2027 entry.

 This is good, but it would be nice to see the same level of reflection applied to academic topics – this student has spent more time talking about football than about history.”

-It’s that if you spend more time showing passion for unrelated things than for the subject you’re applying for, you’re missing what top universities are actually screening for.
+The point is that if you spend more time showing passion for unrelated things than for the subject you are applying for, you are missing what top universities are actually screening for.

-Universities are not just teaching institutions; they are research-intensive places, and university rankings are heavily influenced by research output and citations (so yes, research matters culturally as well as academically) – universities have a soft spot for people who can demonstrate an interest in formal research.
+Universities are not just teaching institutions.
+They are also research-intensive places, and their rankings are heavily influenced by research output and citations, so research matters culturally as well as academically.

-If you can engage with research (even at a basic level), it signals that you’re already thinking like a uni student, not just an A-level student.
+If you can engage with research, even at a basic level, it signals that you are already thinking more like a university student than just an A-level student.

--Reading a journal article / working paper (or even a research-based book chapter), then actually saying what you thought: the claim, the mechanism, the limitation, what you’d test next.
+-Reading a journal article, working paper, or research-based book chapter, then actually saying what you thought about it: the claim, the methodology, the limitation, and what you would test next.

--Following a debate through two opposing papers and taking a position (with reasons).
+-Following a debate through two opposing papers and taking a position, with your own unique reasons.

-One well-explained idea you’ve actually thought about, reflected on, and given your unique thoughts on beats a shopping list of books every time.
+One well-explained idea that you have actually thought about, reflected on, and responded to is far stronger than a shopping list of books, articles, or lectures.

 Q3: